 Radio Calendula (Calendula officinalis) - An heirloom calendula with orange quilled petals dating back to the mid 1930s.
 Loves the sunny spots in your gardens and can reach heights up to 20-24 inches tall.
 Petals can be added to soups, salads, and as a garnish.
 They are also used extensively in many skin care products.
 Radio calendula is well-suited for growing in containers.

-40 seeds per packet for $4.45
+40 seeds per packet

 Days to Germination: 7 - 14